citrusframework/citrus/src/manual/ftp.md

 ## FTP support

-Citrus is able to start a little ftp server accepting incoming client requests.
-Also Citrus is able to call FTP commands as a client.
+With Citrus it is possible to start your own ftp server for accepting incoming client requests.
+You can also use Citrus as a FTP client to send FTP commands.
 The next sections deal with FTP connectivity.

 **Note**
-The FTP components in Citrus are kept in a separate Maven module.
+The FTP components in Citrus are maintained in their own Maven module.
 So you should add the module as Maven dependency to your project accordingly.

 ```xml
 <dependency>